crate/cratedb-guide/docs/performance/optimization.rst

-In some cases, we may not know how many rows we need in the intermediate working sets but we may know for instance that for sure there will be 10 records on the last day of data, doing such filtering earlier on can be super helpful for the optimizer and may protect us from accidentally going through years of data.
+In some cases, we may not know how many rows we need in the intermediate working sets but we may know for instance that for sure there will be 10 records on the last day of data, doing such filtering earlier on can be super helpful for the optimizer and may protect the database from accidentally processing years of data, which tremendously increases the load on your cluster, wasting precious I/O capacity.

 So for instance instead of: